portyu9/qa-automation-node-playwright/README.md

 # QA Automation Demo: Node.js with Jest & Playwright

 I built this project to show how I design a production‑ready QA automation framework in Node.js, Playwright and Jest.
-This repo demonstrates my approach to layering tests across unit, API, database and UI levels using modern best practices.
+This repo demonstrates my approach to layering tests across unit, API, database and UI levels using modern best practices with GitHub Actions CI.

 ## Features